Torps96/Emerald-DAO-Shard-Tokenomics/README.md

  * Genesis Emerald: 100 tokens
  * Regular Emerald: 2,000 tokens

-There are 100 Genesis emerald and 953 regular Emeralds currently circulating in supply.
+There are 100 Genesis Emeralds and 953 Regular Emeralds currently circulating in supply.
-The remaining supply (1,047 regular Emeralds) will be minted on a future date to be decided by the community.
+The remaining supply (1,047 Regular Emeralds) will be minted on a future date to be decided by a community vote.

 **Genesis Emerald Policy ID: 1cad64fda64efd18c2379e53543b14dfe5b3ecb273794ab630acf59c**